hatfieldlibrary/marc_data_migration/README.md

                         database name.
   -comp, --compare_oclc_numbers
                         Retrieve OCLC records and compare oclc numbers in the response and with the original input file.
-Logs any the discrepancies for analysis.
+Logs the discrepancies for analysis.
   -nt, --no-title-check
-                        Skip the fuzzy title match on 245a before updating records.
+                        Skip the fuzzy title match on 245 fields before updating records.
 You probably do not want to do this.
   -t, --track-fields    Create an audit log of modified fields.
-  -m, --track-title-matches
+  -tm, --track-title-matches
                         Create audit log of fuzzy title matches.
-  -so, --save-oclc      Save records from OCLC to local xml file during
+  -so, --save-oclc      Save records from OCLC to local xml file during while
-                        replacement task.
+                        running the replacement task.
   -oc, --oclc-records   Only download marcxml from OCLC number, no other tasks
                         performed.
   -d, --duplicates      Checks for duplicate OCLC numbers in the database.